 Lindsey Rust, MA

 Background: I received an M.A. in Marriage and Family Counseling from Liberty University in 2022 and also hold a B.A. in Psychology from Pepperdine University.
-I am currently a Resident in Counseling working toward full licensure and receive weekly support and education from my supervisor, but hold approximately eighteen months of experience providing a variety of therapeutic services.
-I have experience working in community counseling performing intensive in-home and parent coaching, as well as time working in private practice.
-I typically use a humanistic approach in my services, allowing you as the client to guide your therapy experience, as what may work for one client may not work for you.
-You know best what is important in your life, and you are always free to provide feedback and ideas to make your experience the best for you.
+I am currently a Resident in Counseling working towards full licensure as a Licensed Professional Counselor (LPC); this means I receive weekly support and education from my supervisor but hold over four years of experience providing a variety of therapeutic services.
+I have experience working in community counseling, performing intensive in-home and parent coaching, and working in private practice.

 Lindsey Rust is a Resident in Counseling who is working under the direct supervision of Dr. Lisa Kellogg, LMFT, LPC.
 A Resident in Counseling refers to a therapist who holds a Masters degree in a program that teaches counseling skills, and who provides therapy under supervision as they earn clinical hours and experience toward licensure as a Licensed Professional Counselor.